ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     Maximum number of megabytes that can be used by database to control the maximum size of the processing batches.
 Default: 1024 or 75% percent of available memory.
     _Default:_ 1024 or 75% percent of available memory if 1GB is not available

+* **Raven/MaxSecondsForTaskToWaitForDatabaseToLoad**
+	If the database is being loaded for the first time, this value indicates how many seconds will task wait for load completion before throwing exception.
+    _Default:_ 5

 ### Index settings

 * **Raven/IndexStoragePath**